 Our blog provides us with a semi-passive form of income.
 We keep earning even when we take a day off but we still work a lot.
 We can also work and produce posts for weeks ahead of time if we want or need to.
 This way we can spend a couple of weeks in the US with family and not feel bad that we’re not releasing something for you guys.
 This also enables us to readjust to different locations and time zones and explore them while having something from our reserve.

 3. Independently Wealthy

 Option three, become independently wealthy.
+People with independent wealth don’t need to work.
+The most common ones you know are retirees but some young people do it too.
 We haven’t figured this one out yet.
 I’d say your best bet is to work harder, work smarter, and work more than everybody else around you.
 Provide more value at whatever it is you’re doing than everybody else.

 Also, don’t compare yourself to other people around you who say that they’re working hard.
 Compare yourself to your goal and how much you want it.
 If other people are your barometer for how hard you should be working on your goals then you’re doing it wrong.
 Most normal people are well… normal and they’re going to get normal results.

 That’s nothing against them, especially if they want to be normal.
 It’s just most people will be going to Bali only for a week or so on vacation… and if you’ve read this far then you’re not that person.
 I think I’ll write a post about this someday; it’s so important to not compare yourself to others.
 Keep checking in.

 So, how much money do I need to make on the road?

 How much money do you need to become a nomad?
 The answer to that one is a definite…well, actually it depends on several factors.
 Mainly where do you want to live, how do you want to live, and how often do you want to move.